Develop early age Healthy Eating Habits

 Step 11: Involved my child in cooking

-Think why you are more conscious about what to eat and what not to.
+Think about why you are more conscious about what to eat and what not to.
 Maybe you are the one who mostly cooks instead of your spouse.
 By and large, everyone wants to excel in whatever they do.
 A painter wants to make a better painting.
 A carpenter wants to make a better chair.
 So is a cook wants to make a healthier meal?

 Using this logic, I started adding my child to my cooking and baking activities.
 While cooking we will talk about the ingredients and their benefits.
-I would encourage him to talk his ideas of what he would want to make and why.
+I would encourage him to talk about his ideas of what he would want to make and why.
 The grocery buying activities helped him take a conscious decision of the ingredients he wants to use.
 The more he was involved in cooking and baking with me, the more he started thinking about developing healthy eating habits.